Tivetshall railway station: 20th century

-On 31 August 1907, Arthur Hardiment attempted to save an 18 month old toddler from an oncoming express train.
-The toddler got clear, but Hardiment was struck by the engine suffering injury as a result.
-For this action, he was awarded the Albert Medal Second Class for gallantry receiving his award at Windsor Castle from King Edward VII on 13 November the same year.
+On 31 August 1907, Arthur Hardiment attempted to save an 18-month-old toddler from an oncoming express train.
+Hardiment managed to clear the toddler but was struck and injured by the engine.
+For this action, he was awarded the Albert Medal Second Class for gallantry, receiving his award at Windsor Castle from King Edward VII on 13 November the same year.

 In 1923, the operation of Tivetshall station was taken over by the London and North Eastern Railway.
 Some additional sidings were added during the Second World War for traffic to local airfields.

 Following nationalisation in 1948, the station became part of the Eastern Region of British Railways.

-In the early 1950s, there were eight main-line trains each way serving Tivetshall and seven trains serving the Waveney Valley line.
+In the early 1950s, there were eight main line trains each way serving Tivetshall and seven trains serving the Waveney Valley line.

 Decline and closure

 Passenger services on the Waveney Valley line ceased in 1953; goods services continued on the line until 1966.

 1966 also saw an end to the local main line freight services in April and, with the withdrawal of the local Ipswich to Norwich passenger service, the station closed on 7 November.

-The signal box survived for a further twenty years but, following resignalling and electrification of the line, this closed.
-At this time, the remaining station buildings were demolished although the goods shed was still extant in 1994.
+The signal box survived for a further twenty years but, following re-signalling and electrification of the line, this closed.
+At this time, the remaining station buildings were demolished, although the goods shed was still extant in 1994.